 "You might have mentioned that a bit sooner!"
 Peter smiled as he threw his thing away.

-"Thank you."
-I smirked as I grabbed his hand and walked in.
+My hand found Peter's as we followed our siblings into the dark corridor.
 We quickly caught up with the others and soon overtook them.
-We headed down the steps and together we pushed the steel gates open revealing six chests with stone statues behind them.
+We reached the bottom first and together pushed the steel gates open revealing six chests with stone statues behind them.

 "I can't believe it, it's all still here."
 Peter looked amazed.

 Lucy rushed by us to her chest.
 Followed by Susan, Oliver and Ed.
 Peter hung back as he picked up a golden tray with Aslan's head on it.
-I watched at him take a deep breathe a blow some of the dust off it.
+I watched him take a deep breath to blow some of the dust off it.

 "I was so tall."
 Lucy remarked as she pulled a dress out of the trunk and compared it to her body.